Written by on . Last updated May 10th, 2026.

-A significant MAG-5.3 earthquake struck under land 58 kilometer from Fayzabad in Afghanistan in the morning of Saturday April 18th, 2026.
+A significant Magnitude 5.4 earthquake struck under land 71 kilometer from Fayzabad in Afghanistan in the morning of Saturday April 18th, 2026.
+Around 17 million people have been exposed to shaking.
 Other countries near the epicenter include Tajikistan and Pakistan.

 Felt the earthquake?
 Share this article: Share on Facebook Tweet Submit to Reddit Share on LinkedIn